SPISYDEVS/meet-backend/README.md

 ### GET: /api/search/all

-    - Searches for both events and users
+    - Searches for events, users, and tags
     - Query Parameters:
     query: The query text